krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2023.05.16    - version 3.0.7 =
+* Fix           - Fixed a critical error related to calculating the cart total sum.
+Previously, a fatal error would occur on certain PHP versions if a non-numeric item was encountered during the calculation (thanks @tobyaherbert!)
+* Fix           - Fixed an issue where essential meta data required for proper order management was missing during the pay for order payment process.
+* Fix           - Fixed an issue where the table rate shipping method used a different identifier during checkout compared to order management.

 = 2023.04.11    - version 3.0.6 =
 * Fix           - Fixed an issue where the client token would disappear due to a conflict with a third-party plugin, causing the Klarna payment options to not appear.
 * Fix           - Pay for order should now work as expected.